Chashni: History of chaashni in Iran

 In ancient Persia, saffron (kurkum in Middle Persian) was cultivated in the 10th century BC.
 Saffron was used by ancient Persian as a brilliant yellow dye, perfume, and a medicine and they mixed it into hot teas as a curative for bouts of melancholy.
-Indeed, Persian saffron threads used to spice foods and teas.
+Indeed, Persian saffron threads were used to spice foods and teas.
 In addition, Persian saffron was dissolved in water with sandalwood to use as a body wash after heavy work and perspiration under the hot Persian sun.
 Later, Persian saffron was heavily used by Alexander the Great and his forces during their Asian campaigns.
 They mixed saffron into teas and dined on saffron rice.
 Alexander personally used saffron sprinkled in warm bath water, taking after Cyrus the Great.
 Much like Cyrus, he believed it would heal his many wounds, and his faith in saffron grew with each treatment.

 Golpar (Heracleum persicum, commonly known as Persian hogweed), originally native to the region of Iran, has been used as a spice in Persian cooking since ancient times.

 Moreover, pomegranate juice or pomegranate molasses has been used in Iranian cuisine from old times since the pomegranate originated in Iran and is native to this region.